1,000+ Opportunities

 Mays Memorial Endowment Fund James and Eleanora Belew Endowment Fund Kansas Health Foundation Operating Fund – CFSEK Kansas Health Foundation Public Health Fund – CFSEK Kansas Health Foundation Children’s Fund

-Based on current listing details, eligibility includes: Nonprofit organizations in Southeast Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Southeast Kansas.
+Confirm the full requirements in the official notice before applying.